DavidVorick/CodeCommit/UserSpecification.md

 query file or the code rollup file are missing, then an error is returned and the program exits.

-Before making the initial query, the query must be logged.
-The 'code-commit' binary should check if there's a local 'logs' folder.
-If it does not exist yet, then it will be created.
-Then, a new folder inside of the logs folder will be created, where the name of the folder is 'yyyy-mm-dd-hh-ss-committing-code', matching the current time.
-This is the folder at all log files will be stored in for this run of 'code-commit'.
-The initial query will be stored in logs/[date]-committing-code/initial-query.txt.

 The query is then sent to the LLM.

 ### Parsing the Response

 After sending a query to the LLM, either a response will be received or an error will be returned.
-Either way, the result needs to be stored in 'logs/[date]-committing-code/initial-query-response.txt'.
-If there is an error, the first line of the response file should be 'ERROR' and the subsequent line can contian the error.
-If there is not an error, then the file should contain the plaintext response.

-The response itself is received as a JSON object and then parsed into a text response.
-The full JSON response should be stored at 'logs/[date]-committing-code/initial-query-response.json'

 If the response is not an error, then the response needs to be parsed for directions to update the code files.
 The parser will look for the '^^^[file]' syntax that indicates a file should be updated, followed by the '^^^end' syntax that indicates the end of the replacement data for the file.
 This syntax can also be used to create new files, including empty files.

 To delete a file, the parser will look for '^^^[file]' folowed by '^^^delete', which signals that the file is supposed to be removed.